 3.9.
 Communicate financial realities with your kids

 Explain money basics to your children in simple, age-appropriate ways.
 For example, involve them in choosing between a toy and a family outing to teach trade-offs.
 This builds their understanding and encourages teamwork.
-A child who learns budgeting early may even suggest cost-saving ideas.

 3.10.
 Invest in self-care to stay focused